jacklee1995/elapp/readme.md

 Next, I plan to introduce React as a scheme to build the front page of the rendering process in the same way.
 Next, all of these will be able to generate different template projects through a new project-this project is a scaffolding tool through question and answer.

-# Install this template as init electron project
+# Get and install this template as init electron project

+## Download from github or gitee

 **Note**: You need to download and install a git tool from [https://git-scm.com/](https://git-scm.com/) first